adamrr724/Master-Sportal-Repo-JS-HTML/README.md

 ## Known Bugs

 The number of objects to filter is limited.
+Will add more upon next release.

 ## Support and contact details